YuseiIto/newshound/README.md

     ```bash
     docker run -d --name newshound-container -v newshound_data:/app -e DISCORD_BOT_TOKEN=YOUR_DISCORD_BOT_TOKEN -e DATABASE_FILE=/app/newshound.db newshound
     ```

-   replace `YOUR_DISCORD_BOT_TOKEN` with your actual Discord Bot Token.
+    Replace `YOUR_DISCORD_BOT_TOKEN` with your actual Discord Bot Token.

 ## ⚙️ Commands

 -   `/subscribe <feed_url>`: Subscribes the current channel to the specified RSS feed.
--   `/unsubscribe`: Opens an interactive menu to unsubscribe from feeds.
+-   `/unsubscribe`: Opens an interactive menu to manage which feeds are fetched.

 ## 🛠️ Configuration

 The following environment variables can be configured:

 -   `DISCORD_BOT_TOKEN`: The Discord Bot Token.
--   `DATABASE_FILE`: The path to the SQLite database file.
+-   `DATABASE_FILE`: The path to the SQLite database file (where Newshound keeps its bones - err, data!).

 ## 🐳 Deployment

 Newshound is designed to be easily deployed with [Coolify](https://coolify.io/).
 Simply connect your repository to Coolify and configure the necessary environment variables.

 ## 🤝 Contributing

-Contributions are welcome!
-Please fork the repository, make your changes, and submit a pull request.
+Woof woof!
+Contributions are always welcome.
+Feel free to fork the repository, make your changes, and submit a pull request.
+Let's make Newshound the best news-fetching bot around!

 ## 📝 License